 Cynllun Yr Wyddfa Partnership Plan Although no formal update report on Cynllun Yr Wyddfa was presented to Members during 2022, three newsletters providing an update on the work of the Partnership were issued and a discussion on the parking and transport element took place on the at the October 2022 Members Working Group.
 Since launching the Plan in 2018 many of the initial projects have been completed and the Partnership intends to review the Plan during 2024 with the launch of a revised version - five years since the original Plan was created.
-Examples of the projects which have been completed include: Llwybrau'r Wyddfa Walks Ap; Online Ambassador Programmo: Nant Paris bus step and Ambassador Programme; Nant Peris bus stop and information board; Creating and actioning a Communication Plan; Improved interpretation of the Yr Wyddfa region; and a Litter project.
+Examples of the projects which have been completed include: Llwybrau'r Wyddfa Walks Ap; Online Ambassador Programme; Nant Peris bus stop and information board; Creating and actioning a Communication Plan; Improved interpretation of the Yr Wyddfa region; and a Litter project.
 One of the Plan's priorities is to implement the Yr Wyddfa and Ogwen Parking and Transport Strategy.
 Many of the initial elements have been implemented with support from Transport for Wales, and work on this vital element continues apace.
 In October 2022, the Authority appointed the Yr Wyddfa Ddi-blastig - Plastic Free Officer - for 2 years.
 This ambitious project embarks on a 'Plastic Free Path' together with visitors, businesses and schools, and learning from each other to protect the mountain.
 The goal is to reduce the volume of single-use plastics sold, used, and discarded on and around Wales' busiest mountain.
 The hope is to eliminate all unnecessary plastics from the waste-stream in the future.
 Learnings from this pilot will be used to implement similar projects across the National Park area.
 Cynllun Eryri (Eryri National Park Partnership Plan) Cynllun Eryri was adopted by the National Park Authority as its statutory (Partnership) Management Plan in October 2020 and officially launched in November 2020.
 The second annual report of progress capturing input from all Partners from November 2021 until the end of 2022 is currently in draft form.
+2021-22 continued to be challenging for all Partners.
+The emergence from periods of lock down due to the Covid- 19 pandemic highlighted new issues, as well as hastened innovative ways of working.
+Nevertheless, through the gathering of information for the annual report, it is clear that outstanding examples of work towards Cynllun Eryri's goals being progressed exist across the region.